carlisia/dotfiles/README.md

 - A GPG key needs to be configured/generated and uploaded to GitHub.

 ###  2.3. <a name='SettinguptheGPGkey'></a>Setting up the GPG key
-In the past I've tried setting up my key and git config so that commits would be signed automatically without having to add the `-s` flag and didn't succeed.
-This SO answer on generating and signing a new key, and exporting it to GitHub, includes the step needed for that: [macos - git - gpg onto mac osx: error: gpg failed to sign the data - Stack Overflow](https://stackoverflow.com/questions/41502146/git-gpg-onto-mac-osx-error-gpg-failed-to-sign-the-data/55646482#55646482).
+In the past I've tried setting up my GPG key and had to go over multiple documents.
+This SO answer on generating and signing a new key, and exporting it to GitHub, includes all the step needed for that: [macos - git - gpg onto mac osx: error: gpg failed to sign the data - Stack Overflow](https://stackoverflow.com/questions/41502146/git-gpg-onto-mac-osx-error-gpg-failed-to-sign-the-data/55646482#55646482).

 It also mentions a (free) Mac app for managing and signing keys: [GPG Keychain Mac](https://gpgtools.org/).
 This could be a nice complementary tool to the command line.